 None of us likes to admit to being "victims", so bullies often get one step ahead while we're sticking our heads in the sand, refusing to admit how bad the situation is becoming.
 Don't make excuses for bullies; some forms of behaviour are simply unacceptable in the workplace.
 Common actions by workplace bullies seem much more suited to the schoolyard -

 - Nitpicking about work.

 - Excluding you from normal conversations.

 As soon as you have identified bullying behaviour, you must make it clear it is unacceptable.
 Vocal and body language techniques can help with this.
 Think of the bully as an aggressive dog.
 Speak in a steady, moderated voice.
 Straighten up to your full height.
 Hold your hand out, palm forward (like a traffic policeman signalling "stop").
 Keep your sentences short and clear.
 "Please stop doing that".

 Maybe your firmness will encourage the bully to back off, but if the bullying continues, you will need to keep a record of incidents - as is the case with any form of harassment.
 You could install a hidden camera for added peace of mind.
 A diary is essential.
 If any people witness the bullying, make a note of that and ask these people to corroborate your account.

 Reporting the bullying

 It is essential you follow your company's advice on the correct process.
-Normally the preference is to report first of all to your immediate line manager.
-You might prefer to speak to another manager, or HR representative, who you think will be more sympathetic to your case, but going over your line manager's head could be interpreted as a snub and therefore create all sorts of problems.
-If the problem is escalating, do ask for a witness to accompany you to any meetings.
+Normally, the preference is to report to your immediate line manager first.
+You might prefer to speak to another manager or HR representative who you think will be more sympathetic to your case, but going over your line manager's head could be interpreted as a snub and, therefore, create all sorts of problems.
+If the problem escalates, ask a witness to accompany you to any meetings.
 If you are a member of a union, your union rep should be able to provide you with specific advice and personal support.